mistweaverco/juu.nvim/README.md

 A minimal input styling plugin for Neovim.

-Uzuri is swahili for "beauty" or "beautiful".
+Juu is swahili for "up" or "above".

 It styles the input and select windows in Neovim.